Frequently Asked Questions for Students

 Is the Activities and Recreation Center (ARC) open?

-As per state and county guidance, the ARC will be reopening on April 19 (with limited capacity) to students.
+As per state and county guidance, the ARC reopened on April 19 (with limited capacity) to students.
 Visit the ARC Return to Operations page for more details.

 What remote resources are being offered by Campus Recreation?